austinkregel/Vultr-Contributions/README.md

 # Vultr-Contributions
 These are my current contributions to the hosting service provider, Vultr.
-Their editions may be changed; however, these are my original wordings.
+They make edits; however, these are my original wordings.